 Read: Surviving Strategy & Architecture, by Michael D. Stark

-I am an IT Architect on the enterprise level, and yes, the job has its demands.
+I am an IT Architect on the enterprise level, and yes, the job has its challanges.
 The work is utmost eclectic — dealing not only with technology issues, but with organisation, company politics, business administration, group dynamics, psychology.
 It does never get boring.
-On the other hand it is exhausting, not being able to build up deep expertise in the fields one is involved, dealing with different people and different topics on a daily basis.
+On the other hand it can be exhausting, not being able to build up deep expertise in the fields one is involved, dealing with different people and different topics on a daily basis.
+Job hopping within the enterprise.
 Leading without the authority of the line mangement.

 Keeping mentally balanced is required.

-What could be better suited for this goal than old Asian philosophy?
+What could be better suited for this goal than Asian philosophy?

-This book gives an overview about many aspects of Asian philosphy, about half of it describe some basics.
+This book provides an overview of many aspects of Asian philosphy, about half of it describe some basic concepts.

-So if anyone is very familiar with that, it might be somewhat boring.
+So if anyone is very familiar with that already, it might be somewhat boring.

 For me, only knowing some widely known things, it's very interesting, and the whole topic is very rich — so still much to learn.